- Ph.D., University of Chicago

 Finnegan, S., S. C. Anderson†, P. G. Harnik, C. Simpson‡, D. P. Tittensor, J. Byrnes, Z. V. Finkel, H. K. Lotze, D. R. Lindberg, L. H. Liow, R. Lockwood, C. R. McClain, J. L. McGuire‡, A. O’Dea, and J. M. Pandolfi.
 2015.
 Paleontological baselines for evaluating extinction risk in the modern oceans.
 Science 348: 567-570.
 Download pdf Copy.

-*McClure, K. J. and R. Lockwood, in revision at Journal of Paleontology, Phylogenetic relationships among Venericardia (Bivalvia: Carditidae) in North America during the Paleogene.
-Accepted with revision by Journal of Paleontology 89: 522-531.
+*McClure, K. J. and R. Lockwood.
+2015.
+Phylogenetic relationships among Venericardia (Bivalvia: Carditidae) in North America during the Paleogene.
+In press in Journal of Paleontology 89: 522-531.
 Download pdf Copy.

 †Simonson, A. L, R. Lockwood, and J. F. Wehmiller.
 2013.
 Three approaches to radiocarbon calibration of amino acid racemization in Mulinia lateralis from the Holocene of the Chesapeake Bay, USA.Quaternary Geochronology.
 Download pdf Copy